zencoder/zencoder-node/README.md

     client.Job.resubmit(12345, callback);

-The other endpoints follow the same conventions, but if you'd like to see more examples, check out the tests.
+If you'd like to see more examples (along with example API responses) the test suite is a great place to start.

-### Notes

-This library is still very much under development.
-It will be moving to `zencoder` as soon as possible as a beta, but be aware that the API could (read: will) change before we release as production.
-Along those lines, if you see things about the API you don't like, please [reach out](mailto: matt@zencoder.com)